ConcreteLlama/digital-foundry-downloader/README.md

 _NOTE - This is a personal project that I developed for my own use and has been consistently working for me for some time.
 I thought I'd put it out there as I found it so useful.
 I don't get much time to actually work on it but try to keep it updated if it breaks or doesn't work quite as expected._

-If you just want to get up and running, check out the [Standalone (no docker)](#standalone-no-docker-instructions) instructions.
+If you just want to get up and running, check out the [Standalone (no docker)](#standalone-no-docker-instructions) instructions or go to the [concretellama/digital-foundry-downloader dockerhub page](https://hub.docker.com/repository/docker/concretellama/digital-foundry-downloader) to run in a container.

 # Features

 - Downloads new Digital Foundry videos when available
 - Tags downloaded media with title, synopsis, date and tags (as genre tags)
 - Has a download queue to limit the number of simultaneous downloads
+- Can force start downloads outside of the limit, reorder downloads and pause/resume them
 - If a download fails, it will attempt to continue from the point it failed (e.g. if 50% through will continue from 50%)
 - Can send pushbullet notifications when various events occur
 - Stores download history in a very simple "DB" using lowdb (so basically it just writes to a JSON file) so it doesn't keep redownloading the same content on restart.
-- Ability to automatically generate subtitles for videos using Deepgram (experimental).
+- Ability to automatically generate subtitles for videos - either extracted from YouTube or generated with Deepgram or Google STT (Google STT implementation is quite slow due to using streaming recognize).
-- Has a web UI to see available content, monitor downloads and configure
+- Has a web UI to see available content, manage downloads, configure etc.

 # DF Session ID